tetherto/wdk-docs/README.md

 - Tests included in this repo cover
     - Shared modules
     - Integration of various blockchains
-- Each asset has it's own tests included in it's repo.
+- Each asset has its own tests included in its repo.

 ## 🔒 Security
 For vulnerabilities and bug reports, please reach out to us at bounty@tether.io.